-ASM has discretionary authority to invest client portfolios within client investment objectives and guidelines, subject to client specified investment restrictions or limitations.
-The investment discretion is granted via a written investment advisory agreement.
-Limits to ASM's authority, if any, and other specifications are included in client investment advisory contracts or Client's Investment Policy Statement.
-Client restrictions must be written and might include concentration limitations on issuers or sectors, diversification criteria, liquidity requirements, specified asset allocations (mostly for balanced accounts), prohibitions on investing in an issuer, industry or sector (socially responsible, Taft-Hartley) and direction to use specified broker dealers.
+ASC has discretionary authority to invest client portfolios within client investment objectives and guidelines, subject to client specified investment restrictions or limitations.
+Limits to ASC's authority, if any, and other specifications are included in client investment advisory contracts or a client's Investment Policy Statement.
+Client restrictions must be written and might include concentration limitations on issuers or sectors, diversification criteria, liquidity requirements, specified asset allocations (mostly for balanced accounts), prohibitions on investing in an issuer, industry or sector (socially responsible, Taft-Hartley) and direction to use specified broker-dealers.